-We will cover off all types of Vienna accommodation options from Hostels to luxury Vienna hotels as well as how to decide where to stay in Vienna, the best Vienna hotels, best places in Vienna to visit, the best places to stay in Vienna, hotels near Vienna attractions and many more.
-Airbnb is also a great option for short or long stays.
+Wondering where is the best place to stay in Vienna?
+This guide will cover off all types of Vienna accommodation options from Hostels to luxury Vienna hotels as well as how to decide where to stay in Vienna Austria 2024, the best Vienna hotels, best places in Vienna to visit, the best places to stay in Vienna, hotels near Vienna attractions and many more.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 1st district “Innere Stadt” – Where to stay in Vienna with family

 Located in the city centre of Vienna is the First District.
 This is a great place to stay in Vienna Austria, especially for first-time visitors who want to see all the most popular sites of Vienna.

 With St. Stephans Cathedral right in the middle of this district, and you can wander narrow side streets and feel as though you’ve stepped back in time.

 There are plenty of shops, museums, restaurants and hotels to choose from if you decide to stay in Innere Stadt.

 Wondering where to stay in Vienna at Christmas?
 Due to its central location, the 1st district is the best place to stay in Vienna with family.
 If you’re wondering where to stay in Vienna in December, I would recommend Innere Stadt as it’s the best area to stay in Vienna for Christmas markets.